Naturally Treat Heartburn and Acid Reflux

 How do you naturally cure and manage hear-tburn?

-- 1Watch what you eat.Stick to a sensible diet.
+- 1Stick to a sensible diet.
 It is important to know what to avoid, what to include and how much is right.
-Some of the foods that you need to avoid include those that are acidic by nature (vinegar, citrus fruits and beverages), those that can stimulate the stomach to produce more acids (fats, coffee, chocolate, spices and spicy foods), and carbonated and alcoholic beverages.Advertisement
+Some of the foods that you need to avoid include those that are acidic by nature (vinegar, citrus fruits and beverages), those that can stimulate the stomach to produce more acids (fats, coffee, chocolate, spices and spicy foods), and carbonated and alcoholic beverages.Watch what you eat.Advertisement

 - 2Watch how you eat.